openrisc/openrisc.github.io/index.md

 options to smooth the process:

 - [Buildroot]({{BASE_PATH}}/software.html#buildroot) has support for building
-  applictions using the uClibc-ng toolchain.
+  applications using the uClibc-ng toolchain.

 - [OpenADK]({{BASE_PATH}}/software.html#openadk) from the maintainers of uClibc-ng has support for building using both uClibc-ng and musl toolchains.